CancerRxGene/gdsctools/doc/source/quickstart.rst

 Here we compute the associations across all drugs and all features.
 In essence, it is the same analysis as the ODAF case but with more tests.
-In order to reduce the computational time, in the following example, we restrict the analysis to the breat tissue using :meth:`~gdsctools.anova.ANOVA.set_cancer_type` method.
+In order to reduce the computational time, in the following example, we restrict the analysis to the breast tissue using :meth:`~gdsctools.anova.ANOVA.set_cancer_type` method.
 This would therefore be a **cancer-specific analysis**.
 If all cell lines are kept, this is a :term:`PANCAN` analysis.
+The information about tissue is stored in the genomic feature matrix in the column named **Tissue Factor Value**.

 .. plot::
     :include-source: